komiamiko/komiamiko.github.io/_posts/2020-09-01-amiko-hydras-proof.markdown

 <div>

+All ordinals are written in Taranovsky's DORI C normal form.

 Let \\\(\mathbb{H}\\\) be the set of all hydras.
 Let \\\(0_H = (\star:)\\\).
 Let \\\(\chi = ?\\\) be the set of ordinals used.